BjorHart/prob_weldfat_testing/BI.md

 ### Bayesian Inference Data Object

 *Important*: the "data" object in the Bayesian Inference module is actually a list of objects.
 Each object in the list needs to have the below structure.
 Each object specifies one inference model.

-For each of the below array-parameters, a seperate inference is performed.
-This way the user can infer multiple parameters with the same prior distributions simoultainously.
-See tutorial for further comments.
+For each of the specified models, an array of parameters and observed values can be inferred, based on the same model.
+See Tutorials for further comments.

 The module can be called with either one or several objects.